django-cms/django-cms/docs/getting_started/configuration.rst

 Unicode support for automated slugs
 ===================================

-The django CMS supports automated slug generation from page titles that contain unicode characters via the unihandecode.js project.
+django CMS supports automated slug generation from page titles that contain unicode characters via the unihandecode.js project.
 To enable support for unihandecode.js, at least :setting:`CMS_UNIHANDECODE_HOST` and :setting:`CMS_UNIHANDECODE_VERSION` must be set.